dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 ### Directory Structure and Contents

 Output data are available through OEDI.
-The top-level folders availalbe in the Data Lake are:
+The top-level folders available in the Data Lake are:

 | Folder Name              | Folder Contents                                                | Folder Size | Partitioned By              |
 | ------------------------ | -------------------------------------------------------------- | ----------- | --------------------------- |